Express, Medco tout savings, competition in hearing

-WASHINGTON Express Scripts' deal to buy Medco Health Solutions will bring down drug costs and help the government track waste, fraud and abuse, executives told lawmakers examining whether the deal will stifle competition in the market for managing prescription benefits.
+WASHINGTON, Sept 20 Express Scripts' deal to buy Medco Health Solutions will bring down drug costs and help the U.S. government track waste, fraud and abuse, executives told lawmakers examining whether the deal will stifle competition in the market for managing prescription benefits.

 The merger, valued at about $24 billion by Monday's closing share prices, has come under fire from pharmacists and consumer groups, who argue that a market dominated by two powerful pharmacy benefit mangers will mean higher prices for consumers.